browser-dev/gn-simple-build/README.md

 ## Warning

-This copy works fine on mid 2021, things gona be changed after
+This copy works fine on mid 2021, things gona be changed later

 ## prepare